 With the help of a cheesecloth or a piece of muslin cloth, as a fine mesh strainer, you have to filter the ghee.
 The black ghee-residues deposited at the bottom of the pot are the removed milk protein.

 In homemade ghee unsalted regular butter is used.
 Salted butter is mostly discarded because it generates more froth no matter you keep the boiling pot against medium heat or a low flame.
 If you want to learn how to make ghee at home, procuring the best unsalted butter is a prerequisite.

 Why grass-fed butter is highly preferred in making ghee?

 Grass fed butter is the superior quality butter. it is produced from 100% grass-fed fresh cow milk.
 According to dairy experts, cows that graze on open pasture produce better quality milk than cows maintained in captivity.

 Grass-fed cow milk is more nutritious than traditional grain-fed cow milk.
 It means grass-fed cow milk cream contains more nutrients than grain-fed natural cow milk.
-Hence grass-fed butter is highly preferred in making ghee as the most nutritious raw material of grass fed butter ghee.
-For organic ghee, certified organic butter is used.
+Hence grass-fed butter is highly preferred in making ghee as the most nutritious raw material for grass fed butter ghee.
+For organic ghee, certified organic milk butter is used.

 Homemade ghee: how to smell it better?

 Ghee has a special nutty flavor, and it is the typical smell of pure ghee.
 If you want high aroma ghee butter, you may try cultured ghee, which is a high aroma product and made from grass-fed cultured cream instead of regular unsalted butter.